markarmendariz/routing-demo/README.md

 # routing-demo
 Simple routing example with Spring Boot and Docker

-## Requires following to build and run the application:
+## Requires the following to build and run the application:
 - JDK 11
 - Maven
 - Docker